divyanshu512-gif/FNP-Sales-Analysis/README.md

 ## Problem Statement of Ferns and Petals Sales Analysis

-You have been given a dataset from FNP (Ferns and Petals) that specializes in sending gifts for various occasions like Diwali, Raksha bandhan
+You have been given a dataset from FNP (Ferns and Petals) that specializes in sending gifts for various occasions like Diwali, Raksha bandhan,